-(a) Prepare and sign a written equipment cleaning plan that describes:
+(a) Prepare and sign a written equipment cleaning plan that describes all of the following:

 (v) How cleaning residues will be disposed.

-(i) Remove all visible residues from process equipment; and
+(i) Remove all visible residues from process equipment.

 (ii) Rinse process equipment with an appropriate solvent until dioxins and dibenzofurans are not detected in the final solvent rinse.